 From the standpoint of a viral disease, there are also no great dangers, since the molluscum contagiosum virus is located in the skin and does not spread to internal organs, respectively, without exerting a negative effect.

-Molluscum contagiosum, significantly protruding above the skin, is dangerous for its tendency to injure.
-As a result, there is bleeding, soreness, the resulting wound can become the entrance gate for another pathogenic microflora.
+Molluscum contagiosum, significantly protruding above the skin, is dangerous for its tendency to injury.
+As a result, there is bleeding, soreness, and the resulting wound can become the entrance gate for another pathogenic microflora.

 Given the viral nature of the molluscum contagiosum, with its multiple appearances, it is appropriate to talk about a decrease in the protective properties of immunity.